When Is Easter 2023? Easter 2023 Information

 What is closed on Easter Sunday

-Easter Sunday is a religious holiday and as such there is it is normal that corporates and businesses such as Banks, Offices, USPS, Government, Universities, Colleges, Schools and more are closed.
+Easter Sunday is a holiday where most businesses are closed including Banks, Offices, USPS, Government, Universities, Colleges, Schools and more.

 What is Open on Easter Sunday